 The everyman of eyewear.
 Plastic frames – made from TR-90, polymer, and other synthetics – are exploding in popularity.
-These are usually (but not always) created through an injection molding process.
+These are usually (but not always) created through an injection moulding process.
 This involves heating the plastic into a liquefied solution, then pouring the plastic into a predetermined set to construct the frame.

 This process is quick as lightning and cheaply facilitates mass-production.
 Unlike acetate frames, plastics are sprayed or painted and thus lose their colour easily, especially with robust wear.
-However, they are favoured for everyday-wear as they are lighter than other frames and don’t obliterate any your spending account in the process.
+However, they are favoured for everyday wear as they are lighter than other frames and don’t obliterate any your spending account in the process.
 Plastics are overtaking metal frames on the market for these reasons and their market share has adjusted accordingly.

 Although acetate is a form of plastic, its omnipresence in eyewear warrants an entry of its own.
 Acetate is derived from renewable cotton and wood semi-synthetics.
-Although the process depends on the designer, acetate is usually created by reforming the plastic (through heat or compression) into molded blocks, then laminating it into sheets that are then hand-cut into frames.
-Acetate offer a number of benefits to opticians.
+Although the process depends on the designer, acetate is usually created by reforming the plastic (through heat or compression) into moulded blocks, then laminating it into sheets that are then hand-cut into frames.
+Acetate offers a number of benefits to opticians.

-They are generally more flexible, and can be crafted into different shapes.
+They are generally more flexible and can be crafted into different shapes.
 Acetate frames and stems can be coloured efficiently, which doesn’t corrode with time or sun exposure.
 Acetate is also hypoallergenic, helping you save face (literally) from the potential embarrassment of a nasty reaction to the frame materials.
 They might be pricier than other plastics, but they’re universal for damn good reasons.